 "Peaceful Investing": My Stock Investing Approach

 “Peaceful Investing” approach is the result of my more than a decade of experience in equity markets.
-This approach helped me invest even when I had a full-time corporate job and could not spare a lot of time for stock analysis.
+This approach helped me invest even when I had a full-time corporate job and therefore, could not spare a lot of time for stock analysis.

 The objective of “Peaceful Investing” approach is the selection of such stocks, where once an investor has put in her money, then she may sleep peacefully.
-Therefore, if later on, the stock prices rise, then the investor is happy as she is now wealthier.
-On the contrary, if the stock prices fall, even then the investor is happy as she can now buy more quantity of the selected fundamentally good stocks.
+Therefore, if later on, the stock prices increase, then the investor is happy as she is now wealthier.
+On the contrary, if the stock prices decline, even then the investor is happy as she can now buy more quantity of the selected fundamentally good stocks.

 Watch Balance Sheet Analysis through a Free Sample Video: